aymerick/kowa/README.md

     $ go get -u github.com/jteeuwen/go-bindata/...

-When you modify translations, you have to regenerate `core/bindata.go` file with:
+When you modify translations files in `locales/` or mailers templates in `mailers/templates/`, you have to regenerate `core/bindata.go` file with:

     $ make gen